2022 GMC Sierra 1500 Review, Ratings, Specs, Prices, and Photos

 The Denali Ultimate has the head-up display, massaging seats, and headliner from the ATX4, plus extended leather upholstery, etched topographical maps of Mount Denali on the dash and seats, and GM’s Super Cruise driver-assist system that allows hands-free driving, even while towing.
 It also comes with GM’s Carbon Pro carbon-fiber bedliner.

-All trucks above the base Pro grade get a 12.3-inch digital instrument cluster with a choice of viewing themes and a new infotainment system with a 13.4-inch touchscreen that incorporates Google apps and comes with wireless Apple CarPlay and Android Auto.
+All trucks above the base Pro grade get a 12.3-inch digital instrument cluster with a choice of viewing themes and a new infotainment system with a 13.4-inch touchscreen that incorporates Google Assistant, the Google Play Store, and wireless Apple CarPlay and Android Auto.
 They also feature GM’s 6-way power tailgate.

 GMC increases the towing capacity of two of its four engines.
-That starts with the base engine, a 2.7-liter turbo-4 that improves from 383 lb-ft of torque to 420 lb-ft while the 310 hp figure remains unchanged.
-That helps improve max towing capacity from 9,100 to 9,600 lb with rear-wheel drive.
+That starts with the base engine, a 2.7-liter turbo-4 that improves from 383 lb-ft of torque to 430 lb-ft while the 310-hp figure remains unchanged.
+That helps improve max towing capacity from 9,100 to 9,400 lb with rear-wheel drive.
 The 285-hp 4.3-liter V-6 that was the base engine doesn’t return.

 The optional 3.0-liter inline-6 turbodiesel stands pat at 277 hp and 460 lb-ft of torque.
 GMC makes it compatible with its max towing package this year, which raises its towing capacity from 9,200 to 13,200 lb with the extended cab.
 The diesel gets 30 mpg on the highway.

 GMC also offers a 5.3-liter V-8 that makes 355 hp and 383 lb-ft of torque, and a 6.2-liter V-8 that makes 420 hp and 460 lb-ft of torque.
-The 6.2 comes standard in the new ATX4 and Denali Ultimate models.
+The 6.2 comes standard in the new ATX4 model, while the Denali Ultimate gets the 6.2 or the diesel.
 An 8-speed automatic transmission teams with the 2.7-liter turbo-4, while the other engines run their power through a 10-speed automatic that adds shift paddles this year.

 Styling is tweaked for 2022 as well.
 The square wheel arches and squared off lines remain but the blocky grille is wider, the clamp-shaped headlights are thinner, and the front bumper and fascia are slightly revised.
 The Sierra’s square cuts enhance its bold stance.
 Inside, the new larger touchscreen better fits with the large truck proportions, and GMC improves the materials of the SLE, Elevation, and SLT trims.